galaxykate/OSSTA-Zine/README.md

-# So you've created and Open-source Software Tool for Art: a helpful zine
+# So you've created an Open-source Software Tool for Art: a helpful zine